YoungNTech/AWS-EC2-Lab/aws-ec2-windows-lab.md

 - Terminate the instance to delete it permanently and remove associated resources.
 - Remove unused security groups and key pairs if they are no longer needed.

 ---

-## Troubleshooting
-- If RDP times out:
-  - Ensure the instance is running and status checks passed.
-  - Check the security group allows inbound TCP 3389 from your current public IP.
-  - Verify the instance has a public IP (unless you are connecting through a VPN/ bastion host).
-- If you cannot decrypt the password:
-  - Make sure you are using the correct private key that pairs with the instance key pair.
-  - Ensure the private key file permissions are correct and the key file is not corrupted.

----